Immunity from Seizure

 The steps below detail how Scottish museums and galleries can seek approved status via the Scottish Government.
 A court cannot make an order to seize an object that has been loaned from abroad for an exhibition where the conditions for protection are met, except where the court is required to make that order under EU law or the UK’s international obligations.

 An object is only protected from seizure if all the conditions set out in section 134 subsection (2) of the Act are met when the object enters the UK.
 In summary the conditions are:

-- the object is usually kept outside UK;
+- the object is usually kept outside of the UK;

-- the object is not owned by a person resident in the UK;
+- the object is not owned by a UK resident;

-- import of the object does not contravene any law;
+- import of the object does not violate any law;

-- the museum or gallery has published relevant information about the object where required to by regulations.
+- the museum or gallery has published relevant information about the object where required by regulations